Struma (river)

 The Struma or Strymonas (Струма, /bg/; Στρυμόνας, /el/) is a river in Bulgaria and Greece.
 Its ancient name was Strymon (Στρυμών, /el/).
 Its drainage area is 17330 km2, of which 8670 km2 in Bulgaria, 6295 km2 in Greece and the remaining 2365 km2 in North Macedonia and Serbia.
 It takes its source from the Vitosha Mountain in Bulgaria, runs first westward, then southward, forming a number of gorges, enters Greece near the village of Promachonas in eastern Macedonia.
 In Greece it is the main waterway feeding and exiting from Lake Kerkini, a significant centre for migratory wildfowl.
 Also in Greece, the river entirely flows in the Serres regional unit into the Strymonian Gulf in Aegean Sea, near Amphipolis.
 The river's length is 415 km (of which 290 km in Bulgaria, making it the country's fifth-longest and one of the longest rivers that run solely in the interior of the Balkans.

 Parts of the river valley belong to a Bulgarian coal-producing area, more significant in the past than nowadays; the southern part of the Bulgarian section is an important wine region.
 The Greek portion is a valley which is dominant in agriculture, being Greece's fourth-biggest valley.
 The tributaries include the Konska River, the Dragovishtitsa, the Rilska River, the Blagoevgradska Bistritsa, the Sandanska Bistritsa, the Strumitsa, the Pirinska Bistritsa and the Angitis.

 Etymology

 The river's name comes from Thracian Strymón, derived from Proto-Indo-European *srew- 'stream', akin to English stream, Old Irish sruaimm 'river', Polish strumień 'stream', Lithuanian straumuo 'fast stream', Bulgarian струя (struia) 'water flow', Greek ῥεῦμα (rheũma) 'stream', Albanian rrymë 'water flow', shi 'rain'.

 The name Strymón was a hydronym in ancient Greek mythology, referring to a mythical Thracian king that was drowned in the river.
 Strymón was also used as a personal name in various regions of Ancient Greece during the 3rd century BC.

-In Macedonian it is called Струма /bg/; while in Karasu /[kaɾaˈsu]/, 'black water').
+In Bulgarian it is called Струма /bg/; while in Karasu /[kaɾaˈsu]/, 'black water').